Douglas T. Ross

 Douglas Taylor "Doug" Ross (21 December 1929 – 31 January 2007) was an American computer scientist pioneer, and chairman of SofTech, Inc. He is most famous for originating the term CAD for computer-aided design, and is considered to be the father of Automatically Programmed Tools (APT), a programming language to drive numerical control in manufacturing.

-His later work focused on a pseudophilosophy he developed and named Plex.
+Ross also made foundational contributions to data structures and systems modeling.
+Beginning in the late 1950s, he developed Plex, an early record-like data structure featuring linkage members and subroutines that influenced Ivan Sutherland's Sketchpad and early concepts of abstract data types.
+He later invented the Structured Analysis and Design Technique (SADT), which became the basis for the IDEF0 modeling standard.
+In his later years, Ross expanded his work on Plex from a technical data model into a broader pseudophilosophy of problem-solving.

 Biography

 Ross was born in China, where his parents both worked as medical missionaries, and he then grew up in the United States in Canandaigua, New York.
 He received a Bachelor of Science (B.Sc.) cum laude in mathematics from Oberlin College in 1951, and a Master of Science (M.Sc.) in electrical engineering from the Massachusetts Institute of Technology (MIT) in 1954.
 Afterward, he began but didn't finish his Ph.D., at MIT due to his pressing work as head of MIT's Computer Applications Group.

 In the 1950s, he participated in the MIT Whirlwind I computer project.
-In 1969, Ross founded SofTech, Inc., which began as an early supplier of custom compilers for the United States Department of Defense (DoD) for the languages Jovial, Ada and Pascal.
+In 1969, Ross founded SofTech, Inc., which began as an early supplier of custom compilers for the United States Department of Defense (DoD) for the languages JOVIAL, Ada and Pascal.
 Ross lectured at MIT Electrical Engineering and Computer Science Department and was chairman emeritus.
 He retired at Softech, having served as the company's president from 1969 to 1975, when he became chairman of the board of directors.

 Among his many honors are the Joseph Marie Jacquard Memorial Award from the Numerical Control Society, in 1975, and the Distinguished Contributions Award from the Society of Manufacturing Engineers in 1980, and Honorary Engineer of the Year Award from the San Fernando Valley Engineer's Council, 1981.
 The MIT Department of Electrical Engineering and Computer Science named after him the Douglas T. Ross Career Development Associate Professor of Software Development.
 The D.T.Ross Medal Award of the Berliner Kreis Scientific Forum for Product Development of the WiGeP Academic Society of Product Development Berliner Kreis & WGMK was named in his honor.